openpifpaf/openpifpaf/guide/intro.md

 For a live demo, we recommend to try the [openpifpafwebdemo](https://github.com/vita-epfl/openpifpafwebdemo) project.
-Alternatively, `openpifpaf.video` (requires OpenCV) provides a live demo as well.
+Alternatively, {ref}`python3 -m openpifpaf.video <cli-help-video>` (requires OpenCV) provides a live demo as well.

 ## About this Guide

-This is an auto-generated book.
+This is an executable book.
-Many sections of this book, like {doc}`predict_cli`, are interactive: they are based on Jupyter Notebooks that can be launched interactively in the cloud by clicking on the rocket at the top and selecting a cloud provider like _Binder_.
+Many sections of this book, like {doc}`predict_cli`, are generated from the code shown on the page itself: most pages are based on Jupyter Notebooks that can be downloaded or launched interactively in the cloud by clicking on the rocket at the top and selecting a cloud provider like _Binder_.
-This is also the reason why some pages contain quite a bit of code: this is all the code required for regenerating that particular page.
+The code on the page is all the code required to reproduce that particular page.

-__Syntax__: Some code blocks start with an exclamation point "`!`".
-It means that this command is executed on the command line.
-You can run the same command yourself without the exclamation point.

 ## Pre-trained Models